Patagonia: Taste the Earth

 Rendered material swatches showing chocolate (left), recycled paper (middle), and a matte, grain-textured green-blue material (right) inspired by nature and printed paper aesthetics, aligning with Patagonia’s earthy brand identity.

-Final packaging render showing the chocolate bar partially revealed inside its sleeve, featuring a matte recycled paper wrap with a green-blue textured sticker—visually tying together the product’s earthy tone and Patagonia’s nature-driven identity.
+Final packaging render showing the chocolate bar partially revealed inside its sleeve, featuring a matte recycled paper wrap with a green and blue textured sticker, visually tying together the product’s earthy tone and Patagonia’s nature-driven identity.

 Final Product and Expo